Tombre/makerule/README.md

 ### Helper tests

 - **testWith(testName, [fn, regexp])** - Tests a value using a predicate function or regular expression.
 If you pass a function, that function will receive the current value as the first arguement and must return true or false.
 If you pass a regular expression, the value will be tested against that regular expression.
-- **mapValue(fn)** - Changes the value being tested at that point in the chain where `fn` is a function the recieves the current value as the first arguemnt and returns another value.
+- **mapValue(fn)** - Changes the value being tested at that point in the chain where `fn` is a function that recieves the current value as the first argument and returns another value.
 - **required()** - Tests that the value is not `undefined` or `Null`.
-If you do not add `required()` to the chain, values will pass through un-tested.
+If you do not add `required()` to the chain, these values will pass through un-tested.

 ## Custom tests setup

-Testing using the provided test library might be enough for you, but if you want to save some kb or use your own testing library, makeRule allows you to imprort its validation functionality seperatly to its testing library.
+Testing using the provided test library might be enough for you, but if you want to save some kb or use your own testing library, makeRule allows you to import its validation functionality separately to its testing library.

 To setup your own testing suite, only require/import the `validator` function.
-You can then pass an object map of all the your tests, where the key is the name of the test, and the test is a function that recieves the`value` as an argument, and returns true or false.
-Testing functions receive the `value` as their **last argument** meaning you can use other arguments that are passed in when creating the test.
+You can then pass an object map of your custom tests, where the key is the name of the test, and the test is a function that recieves the`value` as an argument, and returns true or false.
+Testing functions receive the `value` as their **last argument**.
+This means you can use other arguments when creating the rule to customize the test.

 Custom validators still receive the standard helper functions `testWith`, `mapValue`, and `required`.